AIEpisteme/AI-Discovery-Program/AI-discovery-npm/README.md

 - `/research <question>` runs the full workflow: plan, literature review, hypothesis, experiment, experiment runner, data analysis, draft paper, technical review, final Markdown paper, and final LaTeX paper.
 - Bare text also runs `/research`.
-- `/hypothesis [question]` generates a falsifiable hypothesis package.
+- `/hypothesis [question]` generates a falsifiable hypothesis package, enters hypothesis mode, and keeps follow-up text in that mode until `/exit`.
 In interactive mode, `/hypothesis` without a question prompts for one.
-- `/experiment [brief]` creates an experiment design and saves runnable Node.js experiment code.
+- `/experiment [brief]` creates an experiment design, saves runnable Node.js experiment code, runs the built-in deterministic synthetic experiment runner, saves the run output, enters experiment mode, and keeps follow-up text in that mode until `/exit`.
-- `/writer [instructions]` writes a final-format paper from the current session artifacts.
+- `/writer [instructions]` writes a final-format paper from the current session artifacts, saves the generated Markdown and LaTeX output, enters writer mode, and keeps follow-up text in that mode until `/exit`.
 - `/model [name]` shows or changes the model used by all science agents.
 - `/status` shows model, mode, output path, artifacts, and token usage.
 - `/new` starts a fresh science session.
 - `/clear` clears the terminal view and resets visible session artifacts.
 - `/history` lists completed commands.
 - `/output [directory]` shows or changes the artifact output directory.
+- `/exit` leaves the active focused mode, or exits the CLI when no focused mode is active.
-- `/quit` or `/exit` exits the CLI.
+- `/quit` exits the CLI.

 ## Artifacts